Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 How to Set up Hydrogen Peroxide for Well Water

 Your well pump turns on at, say, 30 or 40 psi, and it turns off at 50 or 60 psi.
 That’s almost how folks have it.
 They have a single-speed well pump, and when it turns on, you have it set so that the metering pump turns on at the same time.
-When it turns on, injects a tiny bit of peroxide into the pipe right before the pressure tank.
+When it turns on, inject a tiny bit of peroxide into the pipe right before the pressure tank.

 That way, that water right there is flowing at the same flow rate.
 So that way, you can easily control the residual that you’re injecting and put in enough peroxide to do the job.
 You don’t want to put in too much.